 Congratulations go to Cindy Pawlcyn for her sustainable and creative “footprint” at The Monterey Bay Aquarium. and for her recent nomination for the 2014 James Beard Award for Outstanding Restaurateur.

 We will be sending out the newsletter on a monthly basis during the off season to keep you up to date wth market happenings.
 Don't forget to check out our facebook account and the website for news, especially the Market Classroom Page which will have lots of new material and activities every month for adult and kid foodies!

-And this year we were delighted to accept W.I.C. and CalFresh food stamps through E.B.T. (electronic benefits transfer) and the Senior Nutrition Program (available through W.I.C.) at the market.
+And this year we will be delighted to accept W.I.C. and CalFresh food stamps through E.B.T. (electronic benefits transfer) and the Senior Nutrition Program (available through W.I.C.) at the market.

 2013 Chef's Demonstrations